Revisiting the October Revolution and the Communist Idea

 In similar vein, Stalin’s socialism in one country and resulting five-year plans allowed the Soviet Union to overcome the beast of fascism in the 1940s.

 It is why, in the last analysis, the fundamental and lasting metric of the October Revolution of 1917 is the Battle of Stalingrad of 1942–43.
-And for this, whether it cares to acknowledge it or not, the world will forever be in its debt.
+And for this, whether it cares to acknowledge it or not, the world is forever in its debt.

 John Gray, Enlightenment’s Wake, (Routledge, 2007), p.
 48.